SchemaSmith Documentation

 Assistant Default + Generation

 The default trust level.
-Assistant grants access to Tiers 1-2 (ReadOnly + Generate) — 33 tools total.
-Can create new content (scripts, schemas, suggestions) but cannot modify existing schema files or execute external tools.
+Assistant grants access to Tiers 1-2 (ReadOnly + Generate) — 31 tools total.
+Can generate new content (schemas, change suggestions) and manage connections, but cannot modify existing schema files, save them to disk, or execute external tools.

 Additional Tools (Tier 2) + all Observer tools